cbmarie255/holbertonschool-validation-backup/module3_task3/DEPLOY.md

 To verify the application is running, create a workflow to do a quick healthcheck, or execute either 'make unit-test' or 'make integration-tests'.

-## Version Verification
+## Tag

-To verify the version, run "git tag"
+To verify the version, run git tag.

-## Unzipping
+## Zip

-To unzip the package, run "unzip awesome-website.zip"
+To unzip the package, run unzip awesome-website.zip.